Siriusize/TASFAR_demo/README.md

 # Generating pseudo label for user1,
 python ./train.py -u user1 -d cpu
 ```
-Sample results for user 1

-And, the module will automatically test on the trained model with statistics with figures shown as above.
+The module will automatically test on the trained model with statistics with figures shown as above.
 ```
 ------------------------------------------------------------------
 Relative trajectory error (RTE) of adaptation set (origin): 2.460